 555 N. La Patera Ln., Goleta, CA 93117 goleta.k12.ca.us/schoolsites/lapatera

-La Patera is focused on FactsWise, Number Talks, and Coherent Writing, programs aligned with the Common Core State Standards (CCSS).
+La Patera is focused on FactsWise, Number Talks, and Coherent Writing, programs aligned with the new Common Core State Standards (CCSS).

 McKinley Elementary School (TK-6)